streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 var rootNode = callWS(user.name);
 {% endhighlight javascript %}

-The last step is to modify the widget, so that it will call a new one.
+The last step is to modify the widget call so that it will call a new one.
 In the template-instance, created on the first step change the documentlist_v2 component:

 {% highlight xml%}
 <component>